cwane/Ticket-Booking/README.md

 Introduction

-This is a ticket booking system task by Lanceme Up.
+This is a ticket booking system.
 The task is to create a ticket booking system for a movie theatre.
 The system should be able to book tickets for a movie.

 ## Built With
 - [ReactJS](https://react.dev/reference/react) - frontend UI